BIOL275-MSUM/eda-NathanSnell1/README.md

 2. The table’s labels were then renamed so that the dataset could be used to create graphs and charts without hassle.

-3.The body masses of each species was compared for each. island.
+3. The body masses of each species was compared for each. island.
 This was done by graphing the body masses of each species compared to the individual islands.

 4. The number of penguins for each species was determined by creating a bar graph.